Friday, November 25, 2011

 Solomon and Thomas don't appear to trust Meek as the journey continues, but they never appear to want to make a decision one way or another to either commit or dump him.
 Does the Indian care about Solomon's death (since he performed some sort of death rite only he understood) or just wants to live?

 Given the fact that Meek's Cutoff is an hour and forty-four minutes, one gets the sense that it is truly far longer because again, so little appears to actually happen to any of them save the journey.

 I will give Reichardt credit where she deserves it: she gets good performances out of her small cast.
-Emily's strength comes through, as does the insecurity of both Thomas and Salomon and Millie's growing sense of fear about their situation.
-Nelson's Jimmy showed how a child would find a character like Meek, with his wild hair and rather dirty demeanour, fascinating.
+Emily's strength comes through, as does the insecurity of both Thomas and Solomon and Millie's growing sense of fear about their situation.
+Nelson's Jimmy showed how a child would find a character like Meek, with his wild hair and rather dirty demeanor, fascinating.

 Again, I go to Blauvelt's beautiful camera work: early in Meek's Cutoff, we see a transition to where we first imagine a ghost rider in the sky only to find that what we are seeing is the travellers going through the plains.
-Reichardt (who also serves as editor) brought sequences like that flawlessly, and all those are enhanced by Jeff Grace's sparce but elegant score.
+Reichardt, who also serves as editor, brought sequences like that flawlessly, and all those are enhanced by Jeff Grace's sparse but elegant score.

 I get the sense that Meek's Cutoff will try many viewer's patience.
 First, the film is intolerably slow.
 Second, we don't get to know any of the characters or their motives particularly well.
 Third, the film is intolerably slow.
 Fourth, Meek's Cutoff really doesn't have a beginning or an end: we jump in when the group is already lost, and we just end the film with the Indian walking away, so we don't know whatever happened to any of them.
 That it is based on history does not absolve the film from either lacking in catharsis or from being intolerably slow.